hacke2/vue-append/README.md

 ### appended

-- if html append and no throw error, it will fire `appended` event.
+- if html append , script downloaded and no throw error, it will fire `appended` event.

 ### appenderr